- Work +1 213 896 6000

 United States: Tax

-Within Domestic tax: West Coast, Sidley Austin LLP is a third tier firm,
+Within Domestic tax, Sidley Austin LLP is a third tier firm,

 Within Financial products, Sidley Austin LLP is a second tier firm,

 Sidley Austin LLP regularly advises US and non-US issuers of debt and equity securities, and its list of clients includes globally renowned banks and securities firms.
 It is noted for its expertise on structured notes, swaps, hedging transactions, and market derivatives.
 Robert Kreitman led advice to Citigroup Global Markets, as sole agent and bookrunner, and Bank of America, as joint bookrunner, on the largest-ever catastrophe bond issuance with a $1.5bn value.
 David Miller is also recommended.
 The lawyers mentioned are based in New York.

 Sidley Austin LLP leverages its significant international presence to assist US and foreign multinationals with implementing international structures for conducting global business, as well as advising on holding companies, foreign representative offices, branches and subsidiaries, tax treaties, foreign tax credits and other related matters including the implications of doing business in the US.
 New York-based Laura Barzilai advised GIC Special Investments on its $752m acquisition, together with Insight Venture Partners, of iParadigms LLC.
 In San Francisco, Gary Kaplan led advice to Wanxiang America Corporation on the sale of its electric grid storage business A123 Systems LLC to NEC Corporation for approximately $100m.
 Los Angeles-based Edwin Norris is also noted.
 Other clients include Citigroup, Beam, Deutsche Bank, and JPMorgan Chase.